-Now that we’ve rolled out our guide to secret bars in the city, it’s only natural for us to suss out hidden restaurants and cafes that serve up tasty grub.
+Now that we’ve rolled out our guide to secret bars in the city, it’s only natural for us to suss out hidden restaurants and cafes in Singapore that serve up tasty grub.
 Sometimes, you just want something different from your usual brunch hotspots and popular hawker fare, and we’re here to help you hunt down the most enigmatic of eateries.
 Join us on a gastronomical food hunt as we sniff out these hidden gems.

-Burger Bar New York
+5. Burger Bar New York

 Burger Bar New York, #03-01, 115 Amoy Street, Singapore 069935

 Despite being located in the bustling ‘hood of Telok Year, Kabuke manages to stay under the radar.
 Hidden on the second floor of a heritage shophouse, the gastrobar invites you for an evening of good food and sake amidst a cosy ambience.
 The menu spotlights bar bites, rice bowls and seafood but the piece de resistance has to be the A4 Kagoshima wagyu striploin.
 Wash it all down with a selection of sake: glass, carafe or bottle.
 No judgement here.

 Kabuke, 200A Telok Ayer Street, Singapore 068638

 7. Riders Cafe

 Get away from the busyness of the city and head to Riders Cafe.
 In our opinion, it’s the best thing you can get if you’re thinking of a short country-style escape.
 Tucked away in the lush greenery of Bukit Timah Saddle Club (yes, there are adorable horses all around), this peaceful spot is idyllic for any meal of the day.